andrewchernow/libpcl/doxygen/organization.md

 installation of pcl header files without running into name conflicts.
 For example, installing into \c /usr/include would place all headers into \c /usr/include/pcl.
 When including PCL headers, use `#include <pcl/header.h>`.
-Any header file that begins with an underscroe \c _, should not be included directly.
+Any header file that begins with an underscore \c _, should not be included directly.

 ## Libs Directory
 This contains 3rd party libraries required for PCL to function properly.
 This is organized